WISDOM FOR LIVING DAILY DEVOTIONAL

 Genesis 3:8-10 says, “And they heard the sound of the LORD God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the LORD God among the trees of the garden.
 Then the LORD God called to Adam and said to him, ‘Where are you?’
 So he said, ‘I heard Your voice in the garden, and I was afraid because I was naked; and I hid myself’” (New King James Version).

-Please take note that Adam didn’t say he was ashamed because he was naked; he said he was afraid because he was naked!
-Why was he afraid rather than being ashamed?
+Please take note that Adam didn’t say he was ashamed because he was naked; he said that he was afraid because he was naked!
+Why was he afraid rather than ashamed?
 Because the issue at stake was the commandment of God that he had broken.

 The glory of God covering Adam and Eve had departed, and fear set in.
 Every law-breaker will live in fear.
 But it was useless hiding from God.

 It is useless for a sinner to run away from Jesus, as Jonah did when God sent him to Nineveh but he headed for Tarshish (Jonah 1:3).

 God loves sinners but hates the sins in their lives.
 It was His love that made Him send Jesus to die for the sins of the world so that He might save humanity (John 3:16).